boyangeorgiev25/MyPortfolio/README.md

 npm run build    # Build for production npm run preview  # Preview production build
 ```

+## 🚀 Deployment

+The portfolio is live at **[bobyg.dev](https://bobyg.dev)** - my personal domain where you can see all the features in action.

+The site is optimized for production with:

+- Fast loading times
+- SEO-friendly structure
+- Responsive design for all devices
+- Smooth animations and interactions

 ## 🎯 About This Portfolio